 - The course combines an in-class curriculum with a range of shadowing opportunities in different clinical settings.
 More information

-Hannah Benz, Assistant Director, Health Professions and STEM
+Hannah Benz, Assistant Dean, Associate Director of Health Professions & Science Advising,

 Sunderland Language Center, First Floor